metafates/schema/README.md

 > Work in progress!

-Go validation library with type-safe schema guarded types.
+Go type-safe validation library.
+No field tags or code-duplicating schemas, pure types!

 No stable version yet, but you can use it like that.